-How to plan a low-cost funeral on a budget in Australia
+How do you plan a low-cost funeral in Australia?

-A funeral does not have to cost $8,000 or $15,000.
-Many families pay that much because they did not know cheaper options existed, or because they made decisions under time pressure without comparing providers.
+The same basic direct cremation can cost anywhere from $990 at a charity provider to $8,782 at a premium funeral home.
+Many families pay far more than they need to because they did not know cheaper options existed, or because they made decisions under time pressure without comparing providers.

 A charity provider (Bereavement Assistance, VIC) goes lower, from $990 means-tested.